To add content, ask questions.

 - Kirche vs. Tempel vs. Kathedrale: church, temple

-Comparison of German nouns “Kirche,” “Tempel,” and “Kathedrale,” explaining their meanings, origins, usages, and examples.
+Explains the differences between the German nouns Kirche, Tempel, and Kathedrale, including their meanings, usages, and examples.

 - Schule vs. Gymnasium vs. Universität: school